The patella - important anatomical relationships

 the quadriceps muscles

 The quadriceps muscle has four muscle heads terminating at its lower end in a single tendon.
-The illustration on the right shows one head of the quadriceps muscle - the rectus femoris - and you can see the patella situated within its tendon before it inserts on the tibia.
+The largest muscle head is the rectus femoris.

 the quadriceps tendon and the patellar tendon